bhb/expound/README.md

 # Expound

-Expound formats clojure.spec `problems` in a way that is optimized for humans to read.
+Expound formats `clojure.spec` errors in a way that is optimized for humans to read.

+Expound is in alpha while `clojure.spec` is in alpha.

 ## Usage